arrakh/ArrDDA/Quickstart.md

 First, we need to define what we needed in our tangram block game.
 Then, we need to find values or parameters that can be used for our dynamic difficulty adjustment.

-In this game, the mechanics tha can be dynamically adjusted are :
+In this game, the mechanics that can be dynamically adjusted are :

 - Grid size
 - Total block pieces, and